 Redwood SWCD has placed high emphasis on controlling the surface runoff and keeping the water where it lands.
+In order to establish these structural practices a variety of funding sources are used.

 Interest from Redwood County producers continues to grow throughout the county to install Best Management Practices (BMP's) that are engineered to construct structures that hold back the water from entering water courses, such as rivers streams or ditches.